PolymerGuy/AXITOM/README.md

 ### Run the tests
 The tests should always be launched to check your installation.
-These tests are integration and unit tests
+These tests are integration and unit tests.

-If you installed via a package manger

-    $ nosetests axitom

 If you cloned the repo, you have to call nosetests from within the folder